 Under Georgia law, a traffic accident victim has a right to pursue damages for their crash and injuries from the legally liable party.
 The at-fault driver could bear responsibility, but others may be liable, too.
 These negligence laws allow victims to seek compensation for their related expenses and losses.

 In general, we seek compensation for our Roswell clients by filing an insurance claim or suing the liable parties in Fulton County civil court.
-Whether we pursue one of these options or both depends on that case's circumstances and unique details.
+Whether we pursue one of these options or both depends on the case's circumstances and unique details.
 Most of our cases settle without going to court, but we do not back down from going to trial against a trucking company or their insurer because of their size or tactics.

 Our attorneys can also often build a case against the trucking company thanks to Georgia's recognition of vicarious liability in truck accidents.
 This allows us to hold the driver's employer liable for their employee's negligence in causing the crash.